 Do not use Testim if you:

-- are pregnant or may become pregnant or are breast-feeding.
-Testim may harm your unborn or breast-feeding baby.
+- are pregnant.
+Testim may harm your unborn baby.

-Women who are pregnant or who may become pregnant should avoid contact with the area of skin where Testim has been applied.
+- Women who are pregnant should avoid contact with the area of skin where Testim has been applied.

-Before you use Testim, tell your healthcare provider if you:
+Before using Testim, tell your healthcare provider about all of your medical conditions including if you: